Teaching English, Translating or Interpreting in France

 Interpretation as a Way of Making a Living

-Again, if your French is pretty much fluent and you’re a good listener and communicator, there are sure to be opportunities to make income as an interpreter.
-Even small, rural businesses are now realising the potential of hosting visits from foreign potential buyers and will need support in communicating with these people.
-Small vineyards for example, are now welcoming Japanese and Chinese potential clients and the common language is English.
-What this means is that you’d be working with the French business, to interpret their presentation and perhaps sales message or pitch to these foreign clients.
+Small vineyards, for example, are now welcoming potential clients from Japan and China, and the common language is English.
+What this means is that you’d be working with the French business to interpret their presentation and perhaps sales message or pitch to these foreign clients.
 As a result, you’d need specialist vocabulary and a bit of a marketing mind in order to get a good outcome.

 If you’re thinking of moving to France to work or to retire, why not get in touch?